alex-mous/VL53L1X-C-API-for-Raspberry-Pi-Pico/README.md

 ## Future Features
 - C++ object-oriented library
 - Easy way to configure defaults passed into initialization functions

-# Usage
-To use this library in your own project, include the `VL53L1X_pico_api` directory in your CMake script (e.g. `add_subdirectory(VL53L1X_pico_api)`).
-Then, include the needed headers as specified below, and add `VL53L1X_pico_api` to the `target_link_libraries` for your project.
-Running `cmake` for your project should then include and compile this API as needed.
+- Thread worker

 # Examples
-To build the project, first clone the code and then run the following:
+To build the examples for the project, first clone the code and then run the following:
 ```
+cd examples
 mkdir build
 cd build
 cmake ..